librity/ignite_reports_generator/README.md

 # ReportsGenerator

-A simple module that calculates the size of a list with tail-call-optimized recursion.
+A simple Elixir program that generates customer sales reports from raw CSV data.

 ## Commands